-Transit window graphics in Australia, which include buses and trams, all use perforated window films to maximise advertising opportunities.
-The use of perforated vinyl increases the area of a vehicle that can carry advertising, enabling larger sized messages to cover both solid body work and windows.
+Transit window graphics in Australia, which include buses and trams, all use perforated window films to maximise window advertising opportunities.
+The use of perforated vinyl provides the opportunity to apply a vehicle wrap which increases the area that can carry advertising, enabling larger sized messages to cover both solid body work and windows.
 This is gaining in importance because of the increased area of windows on modern buses.

-However, there are challenges.
-Materials must be able to cope with extremes of weather conditions from sub-zero to temperatures as high as 40°C/100°F depending on the location.
+However, materials must be able to cope with extreme weather conditions from sub-zero to temperatures as high as 40°C/100°F depending on the location.
 Both the outdoor advertising space operator and transport operators need materials that can be efficiently applied, reliably stay in place for the duration of a campaign then cleanly removed when required.

 All of Contra Vision®’s perforated window film approved by the outdoor advertising space operator perform consistently from print to removal, whatever the environment.
 Performance White on Black perforated window films are regarded by APN Outdoor as the best product to satisfy these varied requirements.
 The products are used without an overlaminate, reducing costs and giving the clearest through vision for passengers.
 The liner is branded so installers can verify they are using a specified product.